glennj/exercism.io/jq/shopping/README.md

     It it extremely useful for humans to view the data when it's nicely formatted.
     However that's not necessary for machines: the `--compact-output` option removes the formatting whitespace to minimize the size of the resulting JSON.

+- `-f filename` or `--from-file filename`

+    Read the `jq` program from `filename` instead of providing it on the command line.
+    `sed` and `awk` both use the `-f` option for the same purpose.
+    You will see this used in the test scripts for the practice exercises.

 The rest of this lesson will focus on the `jq` _lanaguage_.
 ~~~~